 The Function of Style, a compendium on 21st century architecture is now available for Pre-Order in the United States.
 The volume utilizes analysis of contemporary projects against modernist precedents to argue that Style is an integral way that an Architect engages with the principles of the building and not merely a superficial aesthetic layer.
 Jonathan was an assistant editor on the project from the years 2010-2014.

-Jonathan's Summer digital design + fabrication class, builds a bench and shade structure for the Spitzer School of Architecture.
+The Hy-Bol pavilion designed and fabricated by Jonathan's Summer digital design + fabrication class at the Spitzer School of Architecture, is on display for summer programming at Fresh Kills Park, such as Kite Day shown above.
 The form of the pavilion consists of several nested hyperbolic surfaces of revolution, that peel away from each other to form bench, table, and canopy.
-The Project is currently on display on the 3rd floor of the Spitzer School of Architecture, City College CUNY.
 MORE

 OP.AL will be displaying a model from a recent competition entry in Rhode Island School of Design's faculty biennial exhibition at the RISD Art Museum in Providence Rhode Island.
 The exhibition will be open to the public on Friday, February 20, 2015 through March, 22, 2015.